By Charlotte Lowrie

 - Are all important aspects of the subject well lit, or could the lighting be improved by using a flash, fill flash, reflector, or auxiliary light?

 - In a color photo, is the color balanced or corrected for the light temperature (in other words, the overall color should be natural-looking).
+And if it isn't, does the color cast contribute to the photo?

 6. Is the approach creative?
 In broad terms, I define "creative" as an image that goes beyond predictable techniques and treatments.
 In more specific terms, the best creative images show subjects through the photographers' eyes and perspective.
-In other words, the photographer reveals the subject in extraordinary ways; ways that the viewer otherwise would not have seen.
+In other words, the photographer reveals the subject in extraordinary ways: ways that the viewer otherwise would not have seen.

 Creative techniques and subjects can range from bringing abstract ideas into a visual form, taking a concrete idea and making it abstract, relating or associating unrelated concepts into a visual space, or, in short, taking a fresh look at and lending the photographer's unique thinking and vision any subject.